-PROLIA® TREATMENT IS ASSOCIATED WITH CONTINUOUS BMD INCREASE OVER 10 YEARS1,2
+PROLIA® TREATMENT IS ASSOCIATED WITH CONTINUOUS BMD INCREASE FOR UP TO 10 YEARS1,2

 In the FREEDOM extension, Prolia® continuously increased BMD at key skeletal sites over 10 years, including total hip, lumbar spine and femoral neck.1